nf-core/website/markdown/developers/modules.md

 ### Workflow

-DSL2 is considered an end-to-end pipeline, where one or more inputs can produce a series of outputs.
-This can either be implemented using a large monolithic script, or by using a combination of DSL2 modules and subworkflows. nf-core pipelines can have multiple workflows, such as processing different data types for the same ultimate purpose (such as in [nf-core/viralrecon](https://github.com/nf-core/viralrecon/tree/master/workflows))
+An end-to-end pipeline where one or more inputs produce a series of outputs.
+This can either be implemented using a large monolithic script or by using a combination of DSL2 modules and subworkflows. nf-core pipelines can have multiple workflows, such as processing different data types for the same ultimate purpose (such as in [nf-core/viralrecon](https://github.com/nf-core/viralrecon/tree/master/workflows))

 ## Writing a new module reference